Inference via robust optimal transportation: theory and methods: Numerical experiments

 Despite its popularity, GAN has some inference issues.
-For instance, during the training, the generator may collapse to a setting where it always produces the same samples or fast vanishing gradient.
+For instance, during the training, the generator may collapse to a setting where it always produces the same samples and face the fast vanishing gradient problem.
 Thus, training GANs is a delicate and unstable numerical and inferential task; see \cite{arjovsky2017wasserstein}.
-To overcome these problems, Arjovsky et al. propose the so-called Wasserstein GAN (WGAN) based on Wasserstein distance.
+To overcome these problems, Arjovsky et al. propose the so-called Wasserstein GAN (WGAN) based on Wasserstein distance of order $1$.
 The main idea is still based on mutual learning, but rather than using a discriminator to predict the probability of generated images as being real or fake, the WGAN replaces $D_{\vartheta}$ with a function $ f_{\xi} $ (it corresponds to $ \psi $ in Kantorovich-Rubenstein duality), indexed by parameter $ \xi $, which is called ``a critic'', namely a function that evaluates the realness or fakeness of a given sample.
 In mathematical form, the WGAN objective function is

-Also in this new formulation, the task $ G_{\theta} $ is still to train $ G_{\theta} $ such that $\mathrm{P_\theta}$ is very close (now, in Wasserstein distance) to $\mathrm{P_r} $. \cite{arjovsky2017wasserstein} explain how the WGAN is connected to minimum distance estimation.
-Following the results in Arjovsky et al., we remark that \eqref{equ11} has the same form as the Kantorovich-Rubenstein duality.
-Therefore, we apply our dual form of ROBOT in Th.~\ref{thm3} to the WGAN to obtain a new objective function
+Also in this new formulation, the task is still to train $ G_{\theta} $ in such a way that $\mathrm{P_\theta}$ is very close (now, in Wasserstein distance) to $\mathrm{P_r} $. \cite{arjovsky2017wasserstein} explain how the WGAN is connected to minimum distance estimation.
+We remark that \eqref{equ11} has the same form as the Kantorovich-Rubenstein duality: we apply our dual form of ROBOT in Th.~\ref{thm3} to the WGAN to obtain a new objective function